- Stilt fishermen in Galle

 DAY 3: Chilaw-Wilpattu-Thirappane (approximately 265 kilometres)

 Transfer to Wilpattu National Park for an included wildlife safari.
 This national park is home to wildlife including deer, elephants, wild boar, sloth bears, leopard, and all manner of birds.
-Head to the Ulagalla Resort (4Q+) for a two-night stay in one of the hotel's extravagant private chalets, where glass walls offer panoramic views of either the garden, paddy fields or lake.
+Head to the locally rated 5-star Ulagalla Resort for a two-night stay in one of the hotel's extravagant private chalets, where glass walls offer panoramic views of either the garden, paddy fields or lake.
 All chalets have a private deck and secluded plunge pool!
 This boutique hotel boasts 58 acres of beautiful ground, facilities include a huge infinity pool, Auyrveda spa, gym and restaurant.
 B, D

 DAY 4: Thrippane